 Receipt of the Note

-In some situations, the receipt of the note results from a sale of merchandise.
-For example, assume that a $5,000 sale is made to a customer for a trade note receivable.
+In some situations, the receipt of the note results from the sale of merchandise.
+For example, suppose that a $5,000 sale is made to a customer for a trade note receivable.
 In this case, the following two entries are made:

 Payment of the Note

 When the payment on a note is received, Cash is debited, Note Receivables is credited, and Interest Revenue is credited.